Block2Trace/Block2Trace/README.md

      ```
      <br/>
      <br/>
      This will run the process in the background.
-You can check the activity on the following list of endpoints and services:
+You can check the services activities on the following list of endpoints:
      <br/>
      <br/>
      - **JSON-RPC HTTP service endpoint**: http://localhost:8545